dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 /// <summary>
 /// Represents a point on a target at which a pointer is pointing.
 /// </summary>
+/// <param name="Id">
+/// An integral identifier for the point.
+This point must be the only point for the device currently pointing at a
+/// target with this identifier at any given time.
+If this point ceases to point at the target, then the identifier
+/// becomes free for another device point.
+This means that this identifier can just be an index, but may be globally
+/// unique depending on the backend's capabilities.
+/// </param>
 /// <param name="Flags">Flags describing the state of the point.</param>
 /// <param name="Position">The absolute position on the target at which the pointer is pointing.</param>
 /// <param name="NormalizedPosition">